Jeff Carter (bowler): PBA career

 2007–08: Competed in the first four events of the season before filing for an injury deferment...
 Had surgery on his right hand and was granted a deferment of his exemption to the 2008–09 season by PBA Commissioner and CEO Fred Schreyer...
 Competed in his first career Japan Cup to open the season, finishing 58th...
 Missed match play in the first three events to start the regular season and withdrew from the next few events before receiving his deferment...
 Came back toward the end of the season to compete in the Denny's World Championship and 65th Denny's U.S. Open...
 Finished 67th in the World Championship and just missed match play in the U.S. Open, finishing 30th.

 2008–09: Carter ended his 122-tournament quest for his first Lumber Liquidators PBA Tour title February 22, 2009, defeating his idol Pete Weber, 235–213, to win the GEICO Plastic Ball Championship at Brunswick Zone-Wheat Ridge.

 2009–10: Despite nagging injuries, Carter cashed in 17 of 18 events, and made match play seven times.
 He had an eighth-place finish in the 2009 PBA World Championship.

 Records and milestones

 Carter holds the USBC record for the highest sanctioned league average, when he averaged 261.74 in 2000-2001.
-This astounding record still stands today.
+This record still stands today.
 Carter was using Ebonite Vortex bowling balls for that league.

 Carter has also bowled 112 sanctioned 300 games.
 In PBA events, he has recorded 24 perfect games through the 2009–10 season.